backand/docs/source/includes/_common_use_cases.md

 This request is similar to fetching the entire list of items, which would be done as follows:

 You can also supply other query string parameters (such as paging, filtering, and sorting).
-See [List Collection Objects from a Collection Field for a Specific Object ID](http://docs.backand.com/en/latest/apidocs/apidescription/index.html#list-collection-objects-from-a-collection-field-for-a-specific-object-id) for more details.
+See [the getList function](http://docs.backand.com/#getlist) for more details.

 Regarding which approach to use - lazy or deep loading - there is no clear answer.
 It will be dependent upon the individual programming situation.
 If you need to present all of the relevant data at once, then deep loading is the right approach.
 However, if the object has a large number of relations to pull down, it might make more sense to do a lazy load, then selectively load related objects as needed.